sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 ## Appearance

 You can restyle any realm in OpenRemote.
 You can change the logo's, use different colours, change the title and default language, or set and change the menu items.
-More advanced setting like visible asset and agent types on the asset and rules page, can be configured directly in a JSON file.
+More advanced settings like visible asset and agent types on the asset and rules page, can be configured directly in a JSON file.

 <kbd>![](https://user-images.githubusercontent.com/11444149/208919454-f3b2c100-04a4-4148-9779-f55f06c136c0.png)</kbd>
 _Figure 19.
 Appearance settings allow white labeling of your OpenRemote manager_